nndi-oss/compozip/README.md

 $ sudo docker	run --rm --publish=80:80 -it compozipd
 ```

-## Why did you make this?

-I saw a website that provided a "service" like this sometime back but couldn't
-seem to find it, so I decided to implement it myself.

 ## What problem does it solve/address?

 Unfortunately downloading composer dependencies sometimes takes a long time
 since Composer has to do multiple HTTP/Git requests.

-> The idea is to put this on a fast server in the Cloud to download the dependencies,
+The idea is to put this on a server with fast internet in the Cloud to download
-> and just download the archive which _should be_ faster since it's just one HTTP
+the dependencies, so you just download the archive which _should be_ faster
-> request instead of bajillions.
+since it's just one HTTP request instead of bajillions.

-I intend to try using either [WebSockets](https://w3c.github.io/websockets/),
-Server Sent Events or [Rsocket](http://rsocket.io) to stream the bytes of the
-vendor archive to the client.
-I hope that would make it somewhat faster to download the archive - not sure how true that is, yet.

 ## Caveats